ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

 -   All repositories in a pool must use [hashed storage](../administration/repository_storage_types.md).
-This is so that we don't have to every worry about updating paths in `object/info/alternates` files.
+This is so that we don't have to ever worry about updating paths in `object/info/alternates` files.
 -   All repositories in a pool must be on the same Gitaly storage shard.
     The Git alternates mechanism relies on direct disk access across